Loaded Air Fried Chicken and Potatoes

 Add the chicken and potatoes to the air fryer basket in an even layer.

-Cook for 10 minutes or until the chicken is fully cooked.
+Cook for 10 minutes at 400 degrees or until the chicken is fully cooked.

 Add the shredded cheese and bacon strips on top of the cooked chicken and potatoes and cook for an additional 3-5 minutes or until the cheese melts and bacon is crispy.
-(You can transfer the chicken and potatoes to a barrel pan or air fryer safe dish to keep everything together.)
+(You can transfer the chicken and potatoes to a barrel pan, air fryer safe dish, or line your basket with aluminum foil to keep everything together.)